ucb-bar/chipyard/docs/Chipyard-Basics/Initial-Repo-Setup.rst

 * Generated scripts and source files (for example, ``env.sh``)

-* Target software state (Linux kernel binaries, Linux Images) within FireMarshal
+* Re-generating/deleting target software state (Linux kernel binaries, Linux images) within FireMarshal

 This is by no means a comprehensive list of potential stale state within Chipyard.
 Hence, as mentioned earlier, the recommended method for a Chipyard version upgrade is a fresh clone (or a merge, and then a fresh clone).